 Your current employees will have friends with similar talents and interests, so let your workforce know you’re hiring if you have a key role you’re trying to fill.
 Many companies now offer a referral bonus, ie. cash compensation if a new hire recommended by a coworker turns out to be a good fit for the company.
-If you’re wary of shelling out a referral bonus, consider this: A BNET article written by POM8 chief executive officer Grant Powell says recruitment agencies can charge two to three times more per hour than you would pay if you found a candidate through referral channels.
+If you’re wary of shelling out a referral bonus, consider this: recruitment agencies can charge 20-40 percent more per hour than you would pay if you found a candidate through referral channels.
 Don’t stop at talking to employees, either.
 If you have loyal customers and suppliers who understand your business, they may be able to recommend candidates who fit the bill too.

 Tip 2 – Use Social Media

 Twitter, Facebook and LinkedIn are free services, and you’re missing out on top candidates if you’re not signed up.
 People with profiles on these sites are usually serious about their careers and touting their professional expertise.
 Connect with coworkers on LinkedIn, then use the site to request introductions to others who interest you.
 Follow people who tweet about topics related to your industry, as well as recruiters.
-Use the openness of social networking to get personal with your invitations.
+Use the openness of social networking to get personal with your invitations and build your candidate bench.
 For example, if the person has a skill listed in her profile and that’s what grabbed your attention, say so in your invitation to connect.

 Tip 3 – Think Outside the Box